andela-kogunde/iWorkout/README.md

 Steps to start push up with iWorkout.
 > 1. Launch iWorkout app, tap workout button to switch to push up screen.
-> 2. Tap start button to begin push up.
+> 2. Tap start button to initiate push up.
-> 3. Begin your push up with your phone in-betwween you hands.
+> 3. Begin push up with your phone placed in-between your hands.
-> 4. As you push down, make sure your chin moves closely toward or touches your phone, doing so will help iWorkout keep track of your push ups.
+> 4. As you push down toward your phone, iWorkout keep track of your push ups.

 ----------